TheGoodlike13/liberty_or_death/README.md

 'sudo' with '#' in their notes is a good idea.
 Anyway, I enter the password and nothing happens, which I think means something happened, and it just didn't tell me.
 Well, one way to find out.

-'sudo klist' actually list my ticket, nice.
-I'll note that if you extremely carefully inspect the guide there's blocks of text that actually technically tell you how to do everything in detail.
+'sudo klist' actually lists my ticket, nice.
+I'll note that if you inspect the guide extremely carefully, there's blocks of text that actually technically tell you how to do everything in detail.
 And by detail I mean you can't tell that's what they do at a glance, which makes them pretty bad.
 And they **still** replace 'sudo' with '#' in those.
 Only by collecting the puzzle pieces from everywhere else do I now understand that's their purpose.
 Still, now